 Butt Monkey: Compare everyone in the Occult Research Club and Issei.
 A good amount of the time Issei is going to take the brunt of some damage from events like sports, rumors, or from Azazel's crazy experiments.

 Can't Catch Up: Beginning to show shades of this in the light novels in regards to the other members compared to Issei and Kiba, but especially Issei.
 They both start off as relatively weak members of the Occult Club with Issei being by far the weakest and Kiba being only around Koneko's level at best.
 Rias and Akeno at this point were far stronger.
 Then Kiba and Issei master Balance Breaker and everyone is left coughing in the dust.
 This is best exemplified when Issei was able to beat Sairaorg Bael using his Balance Breaker where as Kiba, Xenovia and Rossweisse (the three strongest in the Occult Club with Kiba being by far the stronger of the three) only managed to cut off an arm of Sairaorg without Balance Breaker and the rest likely couldn't even scratch him.
+Right now, Issei is by far the strongest member of the Occult Research Club, with Kiba just behind.

 Can't Have Sex, Ever: It's actually a requirement by the publishers, otherwise we can pretty safely assume this series would've gone in a whole other direction by now.